PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. deprecated:: 1.6.0

-  This function has been deprecated in 1.6.0, please use :func:`NoRecurseAction` instead.
+  This function has been deprecated in 1.6.0, please use :func:`SetNoRecurseAction` instead.

   Strip RD bit from the question, let it go through.
   Subsequent rules are processed after this action.